tekzilver/IPBlockr/README.md

 # IPBlockr

+This repository is the public home of IPBlockr - documentation, announcements and issue tracking.
+The service itself runs at [ipblockr.cc](https://ipblockr.cc).

 IPBlockr is a website security service that screens every visitor - VPNs,proxies, Tor exits, datacenter/hosting IPs, and fake search-engine bots - and blocks them before they reach your pages.
 One file, one line ofcode, five minutes to install.

 ipblockr.cc - free plan forever, no card required.